NEC Baby Formula

 About NEC Baby Formula Lawsuits

-• Multiple studies indicate a significant increase in the risk of necrotizing enterocolitis (NEC) in premature babies fed cow’s milk-based formulas like Enfamil and Similac.
-NEC is a serious gastrointestinal condition that can cause severe inflammation, tissue decay, and even death in infants.
+• Multiple studies indicate a significant increase in the risk of necrotizing enterocolitis (NEC), a serious gastrointestinal condition, in premature babies fed cow’s milk-based formulas.

-• Despite the established risks, manufacturers Mead Johnson and Abbott Laboratories have not provided warnings about the potential for NEC on their product packaging.
-This failure to inform consumers violates their legal duty, potentially making them liable for product liability claims from affected families.
+• Despite the established risks, manufacturers Mead Johnson and Abbott Laboratories have not added warnings about the potential for NEC on their product packaging.
+This failure to warn consumers makes them potentially liable for the harm their baby formulas may cause.

-• Families of premature babies who developed NEC after consuming cow’s milk-based formulas may be eligible for compensation through a product liability lawsuit.
-These complex cases require experienced representation to help families seek justice and hold manufacturers accountable.
+• Families of premature babies who developed NEC after consuming cow’s milk-based formulas may be eligible to file a product liability lawsuit and should contact an experienced attorney for their legal options.

 Why Hire CSS for an NEC Baby Formula Lawsuit